Joseba-Bermejo/nba-vs-euroleague-defense/README.md

 ### Introduction

-Over the past decade, both the NBA and EuroLeague have experienced a significant rise in 3-point attempts.
-While it’s commonly believed that increased volume might reduce efficiency due to the shot’s difficulty, this project explores whether teams have not only relied more on 3-pointers but also sustained, or even improved, their accuracy.
-The goal is to challenge traditional assumptions about the trade-off between volume and efficiency in modern basketball.
+Over the past decade, both the NBA and EuroLeague have seen a significant rise in the proportion of 3-point attempts relative to total shots.
+While it’s often assumed that greater reliance on 3-pointers might reduce overall shooting efficiency due to their difficulty, this project explores whether teams have managed to maintain (or even improve) their overall shooting accuracy despite this shift.
+The goal is to challenge traditional views on the trade-off between shot selection and scoring effectiveness in modern basketball.

 ### Glossary